We can’t think of another product that has dominated its market sector with the authority of Rega’s Planar 3 turntables.

 Aside from the rubber feet there’s no real attempt at isolation here, so you’ll need to use a rigid, level support.
 Ideally, it’ll be positioned well away from the speakers too.
 All turntables, even those with elaborate suspension systems, benefit from such an environment.

-Rega will supply the Planar 3 without a cartridge for £550, but our sample had the company’s long-running (and rather good) Elys 2 moving magnet fitted.
+Rega will supply the Planar 3 without a cartridge, but our sample had the company’s long-running (and rather good) Elys 2 moving-magnet fitted.
 The cartridge works so well as part of the package that we would advise anyone to spend the extra.

 The Elys 2 mounts onto the RB330 with a three-bolt arrangement that ensures alignment is spot-on.
 Beyond finding a good support, setting tracking weight (1.75g) and bias, there's not much more to do.